Ereiarrus/ComplementsBotPy/README.md

 - !removecomplement <complement> - remove a complement from your own channel
 - !listcomplements - lists all complements which have been added

-- !ignorebots - ignores users whose name ends in 'bot' for random complement;
-  this is the case by default
-- !unignorebots - undo ignorebots; by default, bots are ignored.

 ## About bot and me